omgnetwork/ruby-sdk/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-## License
+# License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The OmiseGO eWallet is released under the [Apache License](https://www.apache.org/licenses/LICENSE-2.0).